 Molly R. Silfen

 John F. Stanton

-The Commission invites comments by no later than 5:00 p.m. on Friday, October 16, 2020, regarding the fitness of the applicants to the vacancy created by the retirement of Chief Judge Robert E. Morin.
+The Commission invites comments by no later than 5:00 p.m. on Friday, January 15, 2021, regarding the fitness of the applicants to the vacancy created by the retirement of Judge Rona L. Beck.
 Applicants can be evaluated with respect to eight categories:

 1. Judicial Temperament (e.g., ability to treat everyone with respect; willingness to listen with patience and courtesy; collegiality);

 2. Professional Skills and Abilities (e.g., experience; intellectual ability; analytical skills; knowledge of the law and its underlying principles; knowledge of the rules of procedure and evidence; ability and willingness to learn and develop professionally);

 3. Ethics (e.g., integrity; impartiality; objectivity; sound judgment; restraint);

 4. Commitment to Diversity (e.g., treats people equally, fairly and with respect, regardless of gender, race, national origin, economic status, sexual orientation or any other factor; promotes inclusiveness of women and minorities);

 5. Leadership and Communication Skills (e.g., ability to communicate clearly and succinctly; ability to inspire respect and confidence; decisiveness);